-- 9.1 Pupils with EAL will be assessed on their arrival to the School to identify the initial level of provision required. - 9.2 There is no nationally agreed EAL assessment system, however, the School will monitor progress carefully and ensure that EAL pupils are set appropriate and challenging learning objectives.
-The SENCo will have responsibility for ensuring that the class teachers are appropriately tailoring support and setting objectives.
+- 8.1 Pupils with EAL will be assessed on their arrival to the School to identify the initial level of provision required. - 8.2 Where pupils are assessed as needing separate EAL teaching by an EAL specialist, parents will be advised that this is the case.
+The School's EAL specialist will provide additional tuition in English until the pupil has integrated into the mainstream curriculum.
+The School reserves the right to charge for additional tuition. - 8.3 There is no nationally agreed EAL assessment system, however, the School will monitor progress carefully and ensure that EAL pupils are set appropriate and challenging learning objectives.
+The SENCO will have responsibility for ensuring that the class teachers are appropriately tailoring support and setting objectives.
 The statutory requirements for assessing pupils with EAL are the same as that for pupils with English as a first language.
 Teachers are expected to use the National Curriculum English attainment levels for the assessment of the English language development of pupils with EAL.
-However, the School may also use methods such as

-The Bell Foundation's EAL Assessment Framework https://www.bell-foundation.org.uk/eal-programme/eal-assessment-framework/ to assess progress.

-- 9.3 Pupils who receive assistance with EAL will be fully integrated into School life and will be provided with appropriate support as required: - 9.3.1 Class teachers will differentiate the work for pupils with EAL, to ensure that they are able to access as much of the curriculum as possible.
-The School's SENCo advises teachers how best this can be done for pupils with EAL with regard to their individual competence and language skills. - 9.3.2 The School will seek to provide support to pupils from others from the same language grouping, where possible. - 9.4 The SENCo will ensure that: - 9.4.1 A register of EAL pupils is maintained - 9.4.2 all involved in teaching EAL pupils liaise regularly and that relevant information on pupils with EAL reaches all staff - 9.4.3 training in planning, teaching and assessing EAL pupils is available to staff - 9.4.4 the effectiveness of the teaching of pupils with EAL is monitored and data collection is managed - 9.4.5 any bullying of which the School becomes aware will be dealt with in accordance with the School's anti-bullying policy. - 9.5 All teaching staff can assist in the following ways: - 9.5.1 Identifying and removing barriers that stand in the way of our EAL pupils' achievement and inclusion. - 9.5.2 Ensuring that EAL pupils are integrated into mainstream classes and have full access to the curriculum - 9.5.3 be knowledgeable about pupils' abilities and needs in English and other subjects - 9.5.4 ensure the pupil's name is pronounced correctly and that he / she is included as much as possible - 9.5.5 use this knowledge effectively in curriculum planning, classroom teaching and grouping. - 9.6 Any concerns about the well-being of a pupil with EAL should be referred to the Designated Safeguarding Lead.
+However, the School may also use methods such as The Bell Foundation's EAL Assessment-framework/ to assess progress - 8.4 Pupils who receive assistance with EAL will be fully integrated into School life and will be provided with appropriate support as required: - 8.4.1 Class teachers will differentiate the work for pupils with EAL, to ensure that they are able to access as much of the curriculum as possible.
+The School's SENCO advises teachers how best this can be done for pupils with EAL with regard to their individual competence and language skills. - 8.4.2 The School will seek to provide support to pupils from others from the same language grouping, where possible. - 8.5 The SENCO will ensure that: - 8.5.1 a register of EAL pupils is maintained;

+- 8.5.2 all involved in teaching EAL pupils liaise regularly and that relevant information on pupils with EAL reaches all staff; - 8.5.3 training in planning, teaching and assessing EAL pupils is available to staff; - 8.5.4 the effectiveness of the teaching of pupils with EAL is monitored and data collection is managed; - 8.5.5 any bullying of which the School becomes aware will be dealt with in accordance with the School's anti-bullying policy. - 8.6 All teaching staff can assist in the following ways: - 8.6.1 Identifying and removing barriers that stand in the way of EAL pupils' achievement and inclusion; Ensuring that EAL pupils are integrated into mainstream classes and have full access to the curriculum; - 8.6.2 Be knowledgeable about pupils' abilities and needs in English and other subjects; - 8.6.3 ensure the pupil's name is pronounced correctly and that they are included as much as possible; - 8.6.4 use this knowledge effectively in curriculum planning, classroom teaching and grouping. - 8.7 Any concerns about the well-being of a pupil with EAL should be referred to the Designated Safeguarding Lead.

-10 Approach to Teaching and Learning
+9 Approach to Teaching and Learning